Classification of symmetry fractionalization in gapped $\mathbb Z_2$ spin liquids: Anyonic flux density created by symmetry operations

 Let us go back to Eq. \eqref{eqn:byphase}.
 To determine $b_y(P_y)$, we need at least two test anyons, which we will choose to be the background spinon $b=\coho{b}(T_x, T_y)$ and the vison $v$.
 For the background spinon, $\omega_b(T_x,T_y)=1$ so the choice of $n_y$ does not matter.
 If the test anyon is a vison, we now argue that the parity of $n_y$ only depends on the geometric property of the mirror axis.
 For example, consider the site-centered reflection $P_y$.
 To see why, consider moving a vison by $T_y^{-n_y}T_x^{-n_x}T_y^{n_y}T_x^{n_x}$, so that the path is symmetric under $P_y$. $n_xn_y$ unit cells are enclosed by the path and the Berry phase is $(-1)^{n_xn_y}$.
 On the other hand, since the area enclosed by the path is symmetric under $P_y$, it is obvious that the number of physical spins inside the area must be $n_x$ mod $2$.
 We thus conclude that $(-1)^{n_xn_y}=(-1)^{n_x}$, which implies $n_y$ is odd.
 Combining these arguments, we can unambiguously conclude that

 We also notice that site-centered $P_y$ is needed for our general proof to work, since there must be an odd number of spin-$1/2$'s in the region $A$.

 Similarly, $b_y(P_x)$ is related to the symmetry fractionalization associated with $T_x$ and $P_x$.
-Because $P_x$ and $T_x$ does not commute, but instead satisfies a twisted commutation relation $T_xP_x=P_xT_x^{-1}$, we can not naively apply the previous definition of commutation relation fractionalization.
+Because $P_x$ and $T_x$ do not commute, but instead satisfy a twisted commutation relation $T_xP_x=P_xT_x^{-1}$, we can not naively apply the previous definition of commutation relation fractionalization.
 As we show below, $b_y(P_x)$ is determined by a twisted version of commutation relation fractionalization,

 Similar conclusions hold for $P_y, T_y$ as well as the inversion $I$ with $T_{x,y}$.

 The anyonic flux density $b_y(P_x)$ can be computed from the Berry phase associated with applying a test string operator $L_a^x$ and $P_x$ in opposite orders.
 In particular, the Berry phase $M_{a,b_y(P_x)}$ is obtained through the following operations: $(\mathcal L_a^x)^{-1}P_x^{-1}\mathcal L_a^xP_x=\mathcal L_a^xP_x\mathcal L_a^xP_x$.
 This Berry phase can be related to symmetry fractionalization, by viewing these operations as symmetry actions on test anyon charges.
 As shown in Fig.~\ref{fig:txpx}, we first create two test charges of type $a$ from the vacuum, to the right of the mirror axis, and denote the initial state by $a\times a$.
 The operation $P_x$ reflects both anyons to the left, and we denote the result by $P_xa\times P_xa$.
 Next, the test string $\mathcal L_a^x$ is created by translating one of the anyon to the right, and the state becomes $P_xa\times T_xP_xa$.
 Next, $P_x$ maps them to $P_xT_xP_xa\times P_x^2a$.
 Finally, applying the test string operator moves the anyon on the left back to the right, and we get $T_xP_xT_xP_xa\times P_x^2a$.
 Comparing this to the initial state, we conclude that the Berry phase accumulated is $\omega^a(T_xP_x, T_xP_x)\omega^a(P_x, P_x) = M_{a,b_y(P_x)}$.
 Hence, we conclude that